 Know what the best thing about magazines is?
 Images, of course.
 A lot of people check out magazines for the colorful pictures and designs.
 Consumers are drawn toward well-crafted graphics.
 They are more likely to read a magazine if it contains full-color images and compelling visuals.
 This gives you the best opportunity to market your products and services through a custom magazine.

-Here at PrintRunner, we provide top quality magazine printing services to help you impress your target consumers.
+Here at PrintRunner, we provide top quality Short Run (minimum of 25) or Bulk (maximum of 25,000) Magazine Printing services to help you impress your target consumers.
 With plenty of customization options to choose from, you can create the magazine that suits your preferences.

 Choose from a range of paper thickness and sizes.
 Our inside page paper ranges from 70 lb. to 10 pt.
 Our cover pages are available in 70 lb. paper for a lightweight magazine to a 14 pt. cardstock for extra protection.
 For paper finish, you can choose from uncoated, matte or glossy.
 You can even customize the stitching of your magazine — saddle-stitch, wire-o, or perfect binding.
 The most popular sizes for our magazines are 8.5" x 11" and 5.5" x 8.5".